ndrean/Dynamic-Ajax-forms/README.md

 The `database.yml` should be set with `host: localhost`.

-# Run the app in a local container without nginx
+# Run the app in local Docker container without nginx

 Set `host: db` in '/config/database.yml' where `db`is the Postgres.
 Rename `docker-compose-without-nginx.yml` renamed to `docker-compose.yml` and run `docker-compose up`.
 Navigate to localhost:3000.